CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 ```
 The important thing to note here is that we are using a multiline option, as the decay block will have to multiline as well.
 For the ConfigParser to accurately parse this, the second and following lines need to start by non-zero whitespace.
 That is why in the above command I have added some whitespace after each `\n`.
 The ConfigParser will then strip all this whitespace.
 This is a problem for these decay blocks, as the lines that contains the branching fractions need to be indented.
 In order to solve this problem, you need to add quotes.
 This is why in the above command you can see these escaped quotes.

-To avoid having to come back to this table all the time, there are comments in the file to remind you what each option means.

-The last that needs to be explained before coming to the examples is the afore-mentioned
+The last thing that needs to be explained before coming to the examples is the afore-mentioned
 mass dictionary.
 This dictionary will encapsulate the grid of parameter points you want
 to generate.
 The keys of the dictionary are the masses of the mother particles, i.e. the